What is bullying in the modern world?

-I spoke about bullying recently on a Channel 2 WKRN special on teen mental health.
+Since I work with kids and young adults affected by bullying pretty often, I spoke about the topic on Channel 2 WKRN special on teen mental health.
 Teens who have been bullied aren’t uncommon for me to see as a counselor.
 Being bullied can have dire effects on mood, behavior, grades, social activity – you name it.
 So, you can see why it’s something that folks may come in having a tough time with.

 Figuring out bullying can be a tough task that leaves teens, parents, and other adults scratching their heads.
 There are so many moving parts: why someone bullies, who becomes a target for bullying, what the effects are, and how to deal with it.
 The news segment wasn’t able to include all of the information we covered, so I want to give you more here.
 This is the first blog post in a five-part series on bullying.
 Let’s look at what bullying is in 2018.